syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfdatagrid) to know about the dependent assemblies for SfDataGrid.

-To export to excel and PDF functionalities of the SfDataGrid, add the following assembly to the pcl project:
+To export the SfDataGrid to Excel and PDF formats, search for [Syncfusion.Xamarin.SfGridConverter](https://www.nuget.org/packages/Syncfusion.Xamarin.SfGridConverter/) in the NuGet package manager, and then install it.

 ![](SfDataGrid_images/SfGridConverter_Nuget.png)

+ If you prefer to manually refer the assemblies instead of NuGet for the using the exporting functionalities of SfDataGrid, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfgridconverter) to know about the dependent assemblies for exporting SfDataGrid.

 N> When there is a mismatch of Xamarin NuGet packages between the sample and the SfDataGrid assemblies, an error `Could not load type Xamarin.Forms.ElementTemplate` will occur.
 Refer to the `ReadMe` to know the software requirements of the Syncfusion controls.